 It seemed like nobody was there but I saw a bunch of people going in, I knocked again and requested to talk to the person in charge, but the door just opened wide and I saw no one, not a single person in there.
 I had two options back out or enter the house.
 Of course, I had to go in who would have stop me from getting this done, I was exhausted of waiting for them to set hands on the matter.

 Once inside the place I kept yelling:

-Is there anyone here?
+“Is there anyone here?

 Hello?

 I been knocking the door like crazy and nobody answered it!